smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 {~ accordion title="Levinas on Infinite Responsibility" ~}
 Levinas insisted that obligation to the Other is infinite - it can never be discharged.
 "I am responsible for the Other without waiting for reciprocity."
 You cannot say "I've done enough."
 There is always more.

-This isn't guilt.
-It's the structure of ethical existence.
+This is the structure of ethical existence.
 The small mercies don't pay off a debt.
 The debt remains infinite regardless.
 {~~}

 And yet.